defenseunicorns/uds-docs/src/content/docs/tactical-edge-deployments/faq.md

 ### Is UDS Tactical Edge part of UDS?
 - Yes, UDS Tactical Edge is a part of UDS.
 UDS Tactical Edge is a UDS capability with its own licensing.

-### Can you explain how UDS Tactical Edge is a sub-set of UDS?
+### Can you explain what makes UDS Tactical Edge a capability of UDS?
 - It is a collection of UDS clients and services that simplifies the use of UDS in resource-constrained environments.
 - UDS is being configured specifically for tactical edge environments.